-Also, though it may seem hard to believe, there are many people in the world who are scuba diving with little to no swim or water safety skills.
-Many of these people are indeed relying on a BC (Buoyancy Compensator) as a PFD (Personal Flotation Device) to keep them afloat and to survive in open water.
+Also, though it may seem hard to believe, there are divers in parts of the world who are scuba diving with little to no swim or water safety skills.
+Many of these divers are relying on a BC (Buoyancy Compensator) as a PFD (Personal Flotation Device) to keep them afloat and to survive in open water.
+What would happen if they fell off a boat or pier without wearing a BC or life jacket?
+Again, we can help.

 Our mantra: We strive to help participants learn how to enjoy & survive every dive by keeping water safety in mind.